The colours of Waiotapu Geothermal Wonderland near Rotorua can only be described as ethereal. Mother Nature really is phenomenal!

 We spent a little over two hours exploring the park with the kids.

-Find all the details on the Waiotapu site website.
+- Tip: Find all further details on the WaiOTapu site.

-- Toilets: There are no toilet facilites on the trails within the park.
-Use the toilet facilities in the Waiotapu Information Centre after buying a ticket; just beside the entrance.
+Instead, use the toilet facilities in the WaiOTapu Information Centre after buying a ticket.
+The toilets are just beside the entrance.

 - Rotorua to Waiotapu: 24 min (29.4 km) via State Hwy 5